23 Reasons Why a Weighted Blanket Should Be Part of Everyone’s Health Routine

 If you really want to know if a weighted blanket is right for you, but you’re not ready to take the risk spending the money, read this article about ways to try weighted therapy, without having to buy one.

-Also seeing all the other great health advantages I’ve touched on today as well as the materials it’s made of and the fact that you’ll probably only need to buy one in a generation, (unless your dog eats it or your mischievous two-year-old cuts it up), it absolutely is a sensible investment in your well-being.
+Also seeing all the other great health advantages I’ve touched on today as well as the materials it’s made of and the fact that you’ll probably only need to buy one in a generation, (unless your dog eats it – in which case it would deserve some dog training – or your mischievous two-year-old cuts it up), it absolutely is a sensible investment in your well-being.

 Therefore, my final impression of a heavy blanket is that there really is no reason you shouldn’t get one.
 If you’re convinced, it would help you a lot to read more about the things you need to watch out for when buying a weighted blanket here.